awsdocs/amazon-ecs-developer-guide/doc_source/task_cannot_pull_image.md

 An alternative if your container logs are taking up too much disk space is to use the `awslogs` log driver\.
 The `awslogs` log driver sends the logs to CloudWatch, which frees up the disk space that would otherwise be used for your container logs on the container instance\.
 For more information, see [Using the awslogs log driver](using_awslogs.md)\.

 Docker Hub rate limiting
-If you receive one of the following errors, you are likely hitting the Docker Hub rate limits:
+If you receive one of the following errors, you're likely hitting the Docker Hub rate limits:

 ```
 ERROR: toomanyrequests: Too Many Requests.